chrisstoll1/thewilltavares.github.io/content/posts/building-unifi-controller-proxmox.md

 I didn't want to buy a CloudKey to manage my Ubiquiti APs, and wanted something lightweight to run the controller.
 After some research and testing out different methods, I opted to install it directly on a Proxmox container.
 I found a super handy install script from [Glenn R](https://glennr.nl/) on the Ubiquiti forums which has worked great for me.

-Here are the steps I usee to install the controller.
+Here are the steps I use to install the controller.

 1. Download an Ubuntu container template into your Proxmox VE
 2. Create LXC container in Proxmox with the template you just downloaded.
 My current config: